The Photometric LSST Astronomical Time-series Classification Challenge (PLAsTiCC): Selection of a performance metric for classification probabilities balancing diverse science goals: Conclusion

 This paper has undergone internal review in the LSST Dark Energy Science Collaboration.
-The authors would like to thank Melissa Graham, Weikang Lin, and Chad Schafer for serving as the LSST-DESC publication review committee.
-The authors further wish to thank Tom Loredo for helpful feedback provided in the preparation of this paper.
+The authors would like to thank Melissa Graham, Weikang Lin, and Chad Schafer for serving as the LSST-DESC publication review committee, as well as Tom Loredo for other helpful feedback.
+The authors also express gratitude to the anonymous referee for substantive suggestions that improved the paper.